GSA/fedramp-gov/pages/documents.md

   </tr>
   <tr>
     <td><a href="#">Transport Layer Security (TLS) Requirements</a></td>
-    <td>This document summarizes the National Institute of Standards and Technology (NIST) and Department of Homeland Security (DHS) Binding Operational Directive (BOD) 18-01 requirements to implement current Transport Layer Security (TLS)  protocols and restrict the use of older protocols.
-FedRAMP is following the NIST guidance and this document describes how FedRAMP intends to implement it. </td>
+    <td>This document summarizes NIST and Department of Homeland Security (DHS) Binding Operational Directive (BOD) 18-01 requirements to implement current Transport Layer Security (TLS) protocols and restrict the use of older protocols.
+FedRAMP is following NIST guidance and this document describes how FedRAMP intends to implement it.</td>
     <td><a class="icon-link" href="#"><i class="fas fa-file-pdf"></i>
     <p class="icon-text">PDF</p></a>
     </td>